lex-node/governance/constitution/constitution.md

 # Definitions

 * **Access Control List (ACL):** a permission framework used by Pocket Core to control which accounts can submit Governance Transactions, such as transferring funds from the Council On-Chain Treasury, burning funds in the Council On-Chain Treasury, updating On-Chain parameters, and activating Protocol Upgrades.
-* **Aragon Agent:** a smart contract representative of an Aragon organization, enabling the organization to interact as one entity with external smart contracts and protocols
-* **Aragon Agreements:** an app enabling Aragon organizations to bind programmatic actions to human-readable agreements, which will be enforced according to peer challenges and Aragon Court
 * **Aragon Court:** a decentralized court system that incentivizes internet jurors to rule fairly on subjective disputes and will perform the Judiciary function of the Pocket DAO
 * **Apps:** Pocket Network accounts that stake POKT to submit API requests (relays) to the Pocket Network
 * **Bonded:** the state of an App or Node that has staked POKT